thomasjohn/blog-next/README.md

 ## About me

-I am the author of the visual editor for Bootstrap - http://cv.thomasnemo.com/OceanEditor.dmg My previous project - a Bootstrap-based component library - http://coreui.io
+I am the author of the visual editor for Bootstrap.
+My previous project - a Bootstrap-based component library - http://coreui.io

 ## Getting Started